jwvg0425/d3d11binding/examples/README.md

 this example describes how to use depth stencil buffer and various transformations.

-this example needs fx/RevolveCube.fx HLSL File to run.
+this example needs fx/RevolveCube.fx HLSL file to run.

 # Lighting